-Our mission is to bring forward meaningful drugs that work at the root of insidious diseases by modulating the mitochondria directly to attenuate disease progression.
+Our mission is to bring forward meaningful drugs that work at the root of insidious diseases by direct modulation of the mitochondria’s physiology to attenuate disease progression.

-A key thesis to our approach lies in the fact that modulating mitochondria function by increased energy expenditure results in: improved cellular function, improved biomarkers and a reduction in disease state.
+A key thesis to our approach lies in the fact that modulating this entire organelle’s physiology by small increases in energy expenditure, there is pleiotropic cascade effect resulting in : improved cellular function, improved biomarkers of neuroprotection/growth and a reduction in disease state.
 This has been shown repeatedly in models of energy expenditure.
-With small increases in energy expenditure, data now exists to show improvements in cognition with Alzheimer’s Disease (Liu, D. 2014), reduction in symptoms associated with Huntington’s Disease (Duan, W 2003), decrease in reactive oxygen species associated with ALS, improve lipid profiles affecting diabetes/heart disease (Perry, RJ 2013) and neuro-protection in ischemic stroke (Pettigrew, C 2012).
-Overall, increased energy expenditure via mitochondrial regulation can produce disease-modifying affects.
+With small increases in energy expenditure, data now exists to show improvements in cognition with Alzheimer’s Disease (Liu, D. 2014 & Geisler, J. 2017), reduction in symptoms associated with Huntington’s Disease (Duan, W. 2003 & Wu, B. 2017), decrease in reactive oxygen species associated with ALS, improve lipid profiles affecting diabetes/heart disease (Samuel, V. 2004 & Perry, RJ 2013) and neuro-protection in ischemic stroke (Pettigrew, C 2012).
+Overall, increased energy expenditure via mitochondrial regulation can produce disease-modifying affects and paradoxically at weight neutral/preserving doses.

-Robert Alonso, Founder & CEO – has 25 years of experience with both big pharmaceutical companies (Merck, Roche) and small biotech companies (Yaupon/Ceptaris).
-Most recently Mr Alonso successfully founded Yaupon/Ceptaris Therapeutics (formely known as Yaupon) where he raised over $40 million in venture capital, steered the lead program through phase III testing and filing of an NDA (Approval was received in 2013).
+Robert Alonso, Founder & CEO – has 25 years of experience with both large pharmaceutical companies (Merck, Roche) and small biotech companies (Ceptaris).
+Most recently Mr Alonso successfully founded Ceptaris Therapeutics, where he raised over $40 million in venture capital, steered the lead program through phase III testing and filing of an NDA (Approval was received in 2013).
 Ceptaris was sold in 2013 to Actellion Pharmaceuticals.
-Mr. Alonso is a seasoned executive who has completed over numerous licensing and other business transactions, including raising venture capital and negotiating transactions worth over $500 million.
+Mr. Alonso is a seasoned executive who has completed numerous licensing and other business transactions, including raising venture capital and negotiating transactions worth over $500 million.
 He has brought several drugs through the Investigational New Drug (IND) process and one through a successful completion of a New Drug Application (NDA).
-Mr. Alonso is the inventor on 6 patents and has an MBA in Entrepreneurship from Babson College.
+Mr. Alonso is the inventor on 9 issued patents.
+Mr Alonso has a BS from Boston College and MBA in Entrepreneurship from Babson College.

 John G. Geisler, PhD, Founder & Chief Scientific Officer – Dr. Geisler comes with 25+ years of research experience with a consistent pharmacological focus of trying to work at the root of problems; 15-years focused on metabolic drug discovery for Pfizer, Isis, JnJ.
 Dr. Geisler has expertise in mitochondrial energy expenditure from years of attempting to partition lipids to restore insulin sensitivity and reduce the comorbidities associated with the “over-nutritional phenotype”.
 From this work, stemmed a broader understanding of new mitochondrial targeted applications, and significant gaps of pharmacological interventions for insidious movement disorders and neurodegenerative diseases.
 Dr. Geisler is the author of over 50 papers & abstracts, and the co-inventor on a number of patents.
 Dr. Geisler holds a Ph.D. in Mammalian Genetics from University of Tennessee, conducted at Oak Ridge National Laboratories (ORNL), with a dissertation on the characterization of a novel muscle protein with dystrophin-like characteristics.
 His fellowship at Yale University, focused on the protective effects of E2 related to diabetic sexual dimorphism, by studying islet biology, physiology and whole-body flux of male diabetic models, supplemented with E2, which resolved diabetes.